drwhut/tabletop-club/assets/README.md

 ; This is the name of the stack.
 [My Stack]

+; You can also give stacks descriptions. desc = "This is my stack.
+It's awesome!"

 ; You then specify which objects are in the stack.
 ; Note that all of the objects need to be the same size. items = [